diablodale/dp.docs/docs/_max/attributes/depthvis.md

 Set `@depthvis 0` to disable this filter or simulate [dp.kinect](../dp.kinect.md) behavior.

-> :memo: Plugin versions v1.2.20200629 and newer support this feature.
+> 📝 Plugin versions v1.2.20200629 and newer support this feature.